Tinsel and Rust is an academic monograph about Hollywood’s role in the making (and the re-making) of the American Rust Belt.

 Michael Jackson experienced resistance from powerful institutions in pop music before his blockbuster 1982 solo album Thriller, and skepticism from some influential Black cultural figures after it.
 In both cases Jackson partially addressed these challenges through nostalgia-inducing images of the Fifties in his music videos.

-Back to the Fifties, under contract with Oxford University Press, is the first sustained academic analysis of fifties nostalgia in American popular culture in the 1970s and 1980s.
+Back to the Fifties, published in 2015 by Oxford University Press, is the first sustained academic analysis of fifties nostalgia in American popular culture in the 1970s and 1980s.
 The central focus of the manuscript is the political, cultural, and social functions of “the fifties,” a concept nostalgically constructed and reconstructed in the years 1973-1988.

 This article, published in Issue #3 of the peer-reviewed open-access journal Alphaville, examines the recontextualization of 1950s rock in the form of “Oldies” in teen films of the 1970s and 1980s.